skendall74/googleBooksSearch/README.md

 This should install node modules within the server and the client folder.

 #Second Step:
-After both installations complete, run the following command while in your root folder, in one terminal: nodman server.js
+After both installations complete, run the following command while in your root folder, in one terminal: nodemon server.js

 #Third Step:
 While in another terminal, in your client folder run the following command: npm start